DCMaxxx/BetTest/README.md

 The `Team` is set to `None`, so you'll have to select yours if you want to build on device.

 ## Deployment infos
-Since the subject didn't specify the iOS deployment informations, nor devices, I took the liberty to configure it myself :
+Since the requirements didn't specify the iOS deployment informations, nor devices, I took the liberty to configure it myself :
   - Deployment target : iOS 10+ [(89% of devices)](https://developer.apple.com/support/app-store/)
   - Devices : Universal
   - Device orientation : Portrait, Landscape (left & right)